Raskoshinskii/Articles-Web-App/README.md

 # Articles-Web-App
 This web application was developed as an article website.
 It includes the following functionality:
-- new users registration
+- New users registration
-- new articles creation
+- New articles creation
-- view user profile (email, username and useravatar)
+- View user profile (email, username and user avatar);
-- users can download a new profile photo
+- Users can download a new profile photo;
-- ability to login with admin rights
+- Ability to login with admin rights;

 The application includes the following tools:
 - Flask